jensschnitzler/Room-For-Advancement/index.md

 # Workism in Graphic Design: A compilation of sources for reflecting on labour in the creative industries.

-*Hustle, success, passion, burnout, being special, precarity, exploitation, low wages, long hours, illusive promises of self-actualization and enlightment.*
+*Passion, hustle, being special, success, burnout, alienation, capitalism, precarity, exploitation, illusive promises of self-actualization and enlightment.*

 ## Reads